WHTJEON/narrowvine-reborn/README.md

 ### I'm officially killing this repo.
-Too much abuse were reported and a lot of reports told me that people were scamming and selling with my script.
+Too much abuse were reported and a lot of reports told me that people were scamming and selling the script.
+Not only my script, but there are too much people trying to scam and earn money with leaked Device Private Keys (aka CDMs), tools, and etc.